Gandharan Buddhism: Overview

 After the fall of the Kushanas, small kingdoms ruled the area, most friendly to Buddhism, who continued to promote Buddhist stupas and monasteries.
 Buddhism began to weaken in the region after the second half of the fifth century when the Hephthalite White Huns invaded Gandhāra.
 After the collapse of Hephthalite rule in the 6th century, Buddhist sites show considerable decline.
 When the Chinese monk Xuanzang (602–664) visited Taxila and Gandhara, many monasteries were deserted.
 However, Buddhism continued to thrive in areas outside the Gandhāran core of Peshawar, like in the Swat Valley, Kashmir, and Afghanistan.

 Afghanistan's Bamiyan was one of the main cities of Buddhist activity in the region as shown by the remains of the monumental Buddha sculptures known as the Buddhas of Bamiyan.
 They are believed to have been carved sometime between the 3rd to 6th centuries CE.
 Bamiyan seems to have continued to be a strong Buddhist site in the 7th century.
 The Chinese Buddhist pilgrim Xuanzang visited the site in 630 CE, and described Bamiyan as a Buddhist center with "scores of monasteries, and thousands of monks who study the Lokottaravāda".

 Another important Gandhāran site in which Buddhism remained strong during the 7th century was the northern city of Gilgit, a key city on the Silk Road which was visited by Chinese pilgrims to study Buddhism.
 The region was ruled by the Patola Shahi dynasty of the Kingdom of Gilgit in the 600s and 700s, which were adherents of Vajrayana Buddhism.
 The city later came under the rule of the Tibetan empire until the late 800s.

 The religion started its decline after being invaded by the Hephthalites (a.k.a.
 White Huns) around the middle of the fifth century.
 They were then replaced by the Hindu Shahis who followed Hinduism although Buddhism continued to flourish.

 Xuanzang (602–664) passed through Gandhara and found numerous functioning monasteries.
-He was followed by Ou K'ong who visited in 753 AD.
+He was followed by Wukong who visited in 753 CE.
 A Buddhist monk was present in Baramulla in 13th century.

 The Muslim invasions of India caused further damage to the Buddhist culture in Gandhāra, and Buddhism eventually ceased to exist from the region by approximately 1200 CE due to various factors.